Gordonby/ACS-K8S-Lab-L200/README.md

     az acs create --orchestrator-type kubernetes --resource-group K8s --name K8sCluster --generate-ssh-keys --agent-count=1 --agent-vm-size=Standard_D2s_v3 --agent-osdisk-size=32 --agent-storage-profile=ManagedDisks --master-vm-size=Standard_B1s
     az acs kubernetes get-credentials --resource-group=K8s --name=K8sCluster
     ```

 This takes about 10 minutes to provision.
 So guess what, that video from step 0 that you didn't watch - go watch it now!
 If you actually watched it in Step 0, treat yourself - go watch it again...
-And remeber, always read ahead :)
+And remember, always read ahead :)
 https://www.youtube.com/watch?v=4ht22ReBjno

-## Exercise 2 - Checking the nodes
+## Exercise 2 - kubectl
+Kubectl is the main tool you're going to use to manage your kubernetes cluster.
+It comes pre-installed in the Azure Cloud Shell, which is awesome.
+Lets see what's been created

+    ```
+    kubectl get nodes
+    ```

 ## Exercise 3 - Accessing the dashboard